QnnOkabayashi/Quantum/README.md

 ```
 ### Constructing a Matrix from `List[number]`

-Constructing a matrix from a list without providing `dims` returns a column vector representation.
+Constructing a Matrix from a list without providing `dims` returns a column vector representation.
 ```python
 >>> Matrix([1,2,3,4])
 [   1.000 ]